newbreedofgeek/html5-thor/README.md

 ### JavaScript Quality Control via JSHint
-* Foxtel enforces JavaScript code quality via JSHint by putting your app through a set of JSHint rules to check its conformance to industry standards
+* Thor enforces JavaScript code quality via JSHint by putting your app through a set of JSHint rules to check its conformance to industry standards
 * These rules are described to your app locally using the .jshintrc config file
-* The .jshintrc config file evolves separately in this repo - [JSHint Config Template] (https://github.com/newbreedofgeek/jshint-config-template) and you can choose to update to newer versions if you want (1.0.0 is the config version being used currently in the SDK)
+* The .jshintrc config file evolves separately in this repo - [JSHint Config Template] (https://github.com/newbreedofgeek/jshint-config-template) and you can choose to update to newer versions if you want (1.0.0 is the config version being used currently)
-* You can audit your own code against the Foxtel rules in the following ways:
-    * By running 'grunt jshint' using your command line
-    * If you are using the WebStorm IDE, then you can run it within your IDE by going to Code -> Inspect Code and selecting "jshint-scope" as your Custom scope and "JavaScript Inspections" as your inspection profile.
+* The JSHint checks are built into the 'build' and 'package' steps, but if you want to run it on it's own you can do so with the 'grunt jshint' command.
 * To learn more on how to prevent your custom variables and coding style from appearing as errors etc, visit this [readme] (https://github.com/newbreedofgeek/jshint-config-template) or read the [JSHint documentation] (http://jshint.com/docs/)